 Inhaled There is some evidence to suggest that the material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.
 Inhalation of epoxy resin amine hardeners (including polyamines and amine adducts) may produce bronchospasm and coughing episodes lasting several days after cessation of the exposure.
 Even faint traces of these vapours may trigger an intense reaction in individuals showing "amine asthma".
-Ingestion Ingestion of amine epoxy-curing agents (hardeners) may cause severe abdominal pain, nausea, vomiting or diarrhoea.
+Ingestion Accidental ingestion of the material may be damaging to the health of the individual.
+Ingestion of amine epoxy-curing agents (hardeners) may cause severe abdominal pain, nausea, vomiting or diarrhoea.
 The vomitus may contain blood and mucous.
+The substance and/or its metabolites may bind to haemoglobin inhibiting normal uptake of oxygen.
+This condition, known as "methaemoglobinemia", is a form of oxygen starvation (anoxia).
+Symptoms include cyanosis (a bluish discolouration skin and mucous membranes) and breathing difficulties.
+Symptoms may not be evident until several hours after exposure.
+At about 15% concentration of blood methaemoglobin there is observable cyanosis of the lips, nose and earlobes.
+Symptoms may be absent although euphoria, flushed face and headache are commonly experienced.
+At 25-40%, cyanosis is marked but little disability occurs other than that produced on physical exertion.
 Skin Contact There is some evidence to suggest that this material can cause inflammation of the skin on contact in some persons.
 Amine epoxy-curing agents (hardeners) may produce primary skin irritation and sensitisation dermatitis in predisposed individuals.
 Cutaneous reactions include erythema, intolerable itching and severe facial swelling.
+Phenylenediamine derivatives can cause skin damage, which generally disappears when exposure ceases.
+Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
 Eye There is some evidence to suggest that this material can cause eye irritation and damage in some persons.

-Chronic Skin contact with the material is more likely to cause a sensitisation reaction in some persons compared to the general population.
-Amine epoxy-curing agents (hardeners) may produce primary skin irritation and sensitisation dermatitis in predisposed individuals.
+Skin contact with the material is more likely to cause a sensitisation reaction in some persons compared to the general population.
+Chronic Amine epoxy-curing agents (hardeners) may produce primary skin irritation and sensitisation dermatitis in predisposed individuals.
 Cutaneous reactions include erythema, intolerable itching and severe facial swelling.
+Phenylenediamine derivatives can cause skin damage, which generally disappears when exposure ceases.

-F-150 PART B TOXICITY Not Available IRRITATION Not Available TOXICITY IRRITATION di-(methylthio)toluenediamine Dermal (rabbit) LD50: >2000 mg/kg [2] Not Available Oral (Rat) LD50: 1515 mg/kg [2]
+F-170 PART B TOXICITY Not Available IRRITATION Not Available di-(methylthio)toluenediamine TOXICITY Dermal (rabbit) LD50: >2000 mg/kg [2] Oral (Rat) LD50: 1515 mg/kg [2] IRRITATION Not Available Legend: 1.
+Value obtained from Europe ECHA Registered Substances - Au Unless otherwise specified data extracted from RTECS - Registe

-Legend:

-1. Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
-Value obtained from manufacturer's SDS.
-Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances